Voluntary Stewardship Program (VSP)

 In Washington state all counties are required to identify and protect critical areas on agricultural lands.
 The Voluntary Stewardship Program (VSP) offers a voluntary, incentive based approach for counties to meet that requirement by encouraging locally-led conservation programs and periodic reporting of stewardship practice implementation.

-Benefits of VSP:
+Benefits of a VSP

 -